SoumyaMoturi/Tech-Diary/NODE JS/EXPRESS JS.md

 ### What is Express JS?

-- Express JS is a Node Js framework designed for building APIs, web applications, and cross-platform mobile apps.
+- Express JS is a Node JS framework designed for building APIs, web applications, and cross-platform mobile apps.
 - Express is high-performance, fast, unopinionated, and lightweight.
 - It is used as a server-side scripting language.